fbpx

 Limited Cash-Out

 A limited cash out refinance means you take less than $2,000 or 2% of the loan amount out in cash at the closing.
-However, you can still increase your loan amount and borrow plenty more cash that is used to directly pay off and consolidate other debts from the closing escrow account.
-This can include paying off credit cards, student loans, auto loans, personal loans, medical bills and any associated closing costs.
+However, you can still increase your loan amount and borrow plenty more cash that can be used to directly pay off and consolidate other debts from the closing escrow account.
+This can include improving your credit score by paying off credit cards, student loans, auto loans, personal loans, medical bills and any associated closing costs.

-This kind of refinance can give you a shorter term, lower interest rate, lower payment or a combination of all three.
-You can get lower interest rates with a reduced loan-to-value (LTV).
+This kind of cash out refinance can give you a shorter term, lower interest rate, lower monthly payment or a combination of all three.
+You can also get a lower interest rate with a reduced loan-to-value (LTV).
 LTV is the ratio of the loan amount to the value of your home.

 An LTV of 80% or less will stop your private mortgage insurance (PMI) costs and get you the best rates and terms.